craic/simple_tooltip/README.markdown

 But this approach fails when the information requires more than one paragraph and when more than plain text is required.
 For example, the help message might require a link to an external web site.

-With SimpleTooltip you create tooltip help content in a web form and record it in the database via a Tooltip model.
+With Simple Tooltip you create tooltip help content in a web form and record it in the database via a Tooltip model.
 Content can be created in plain text, HTML, Markdown and Textile, allowing tooltips to use the full features of HTML, including links, CSS styling, etc.